Fersill53/Horiseon-solutions-project1/README.md

 - In this project I learned:
   - How to use pre-written code and add it to my own repository.
   - Utilize the code to edit and deploy a new product that satifies the acceptance criteria.

+## Sources
+Source code provided by the UT Fullstack development bootcamp